joeystevens00/fsChangeExecute/README.md

 # fsChangeExecute

-Monitors files and/or directories and executes commands when specified events happen
+Parses output from inotifywait and sets environment variables based on output allowing you to easily build logic to execute different commands based on the events

 ## Example usage
 Using directoryWasCreated.sh